-5. SAFETY
+6. SAFETY

-5.1.
-LEASED LIGHTHOUSES
+6.1.
+AGREEMENTS AFFECTING LIGHTHOUSE BUILDINGS

 Aspects of safety at lighthouses may differ considerably from country to country, depending upon the respective national Laws.
 Responsibility for safety can be attributed in 3 ways:

-1 The responsibility for safety is with the lessor; or
+1 The responsibility for safety is with the Lighthouse Authority; or

-2 The responsibility for safety is with the lessee; or
+2 The responsibility for safety is with the Partner; or

-3 The responsibility for safety is with both the lessor and the lessee.
+3 The responsibility for safety is with both the Lighthouse Authority and the Partner.

-5.2.
-EXHIBITION OF THE LIGHTHOUSE
+6.2.
+EXHIBITION OF THE LIGHTHOUSE OPENING TO THE PUBLIC

-Regular inspection and “self-checking” with a checklist completed by the Leaseholder can be carried out to confirm that safe practises are to be followed.
+Regular inspection and “self-checking” with a checklist completed by the Partner can be carried out to confirm that safe practises are to be followed.

 For example:

 .
-Prior to each season the Leaseholder shall check all items using a check list and take appropriate measures at the lighthouse accordingly.
+Prior to each season the Partner shall check all items using a check list and take appropriate measures at the lighthouse accordingly.

 .
 The lighthouse must be checked before the start of the exhibition season with sufficient time allowed for any adjustments to be made on site; a copy of the completed check list shall be submitted each

-year to the authority.
+year to the Lighthouse Authority.

 There are examples of checklists used by some authorities in the annexes to this Guideline.

-5.3.
-ORGANIZATION, ROUTINES AND FOLLOW-UP

-5.3.1.
+6.3.
 YEARLY WORK PROGRAMME

+Where maintenance responsibility is passed to the Partner through the Agreement then each year the Partner should deliver, by the end of xx (month), a report in writing on the work completed in the course of the past year.

+The Partner shall submit at the same time, a proposal for next year's work programme.

 .
-Where maintenance responsibility is passed to the lessee in the lease then each year the lessee should deliver, by the end of xx (month), a report in writing on the work completed in the course of the past year.

-The lessee shall submit at the same time, a proposal for next year's work programme.

-.
-The lessor shall conduct an annual inspection of the leased buildings.
-The lessee will be notified in good time of the date of the inspection.
+The Lighthouse Authority shall conduct an annual inspection of the buildings subject to the Agreement.
+The Partner will be notified in good time of the date of the inspection.

 The party responsible for carrying out the work programme will be required to participate in the inspection.